johnridesabike/coronate/CONTRIBUTING.md

 ## Code quality

-When feasible, I like to follow the Crockford ([JSLint](https://www.jslint.com)) style guide, even though it is often inadequate for frameworks like React.
+In general, I like to follow the Crockford ([JSLint](https://www.jslint.com)) style guide, even though it is often inadequate for frameworks like React.
 I use [Ramda](https://ramdajs.com/) to manage state changes.
 I recently started using [tcomb](https://github.com/gcanti/tcomb) to ensure type-safety across the project.

 These are general guidelines and personal preferences, and they are not always followed (or necessary to follow).
 The ESLint configuration mostly mirrors my preferred style.